- Claim TPD from Superannuation Funds

 TPD insurance covers a broad range of scenarios, from physical disabilities resulting from accidents, injury or illnesses to diagnosed mental illnesses.

-TPD insurance is more than a mere financial buffer; it is an essential lifeline in times of need.
+TPD insurance provides financial protection in a time of need.
 The primary role of TPD cover is to alleviate financial burdens when living with a disability by covering medical and rehabilitation costs.
-When approved, you receive a one-time TPD insurance benefit payment.
+When you meet the policy terms and conditions, you could receive a one-time TPD insurance benefit payment.

-Note: You could also receive funds from a Centrelink Disability Support Pension, which is a government-funded financial assistance program for people with disabilities.
+Note: You could also receive funds from Centrelink Disability Support Pension, a government-funded financial assistance program for people with disabilities.

 TPD insurance cover isn’t just for physical disabilities; it also offers coverage for a range of illnesses, including: